 I have mentioned several times on my blog that I love travelling!
 We have a beautiful world filled with stunning and mesmerising places to visit and I want to see as much of it as I can before I die!
-We have, for example, the new seven wonders which includes Machu Picchu which as a Peruvian I have of course visited several times, but I would like to tick off the other wonders in the list too.
-There are so many countries I want to visit but one in particular that I am very intrigued about and would really like to visit, is Iceland.
-It was one of the 20 destinations you must visit in 2016 by the Telegraph, and as such puts it high in my list of must see places.
+We have, for example, the new seven wonders which include Machu Picchu which as a Peruvian I have of course visited several times, but I would like to tick off the other wonders in the list too.
+There are so many countries I want to visit but one in particular that I am very intrigued about and would really like to visit is Iceland.
+It was one of the 20 destinations you must visit in 2016 by the Telegraph, and as such puts it high in my list of must-see places.
 I have therefore decided to make a bucket list of great things to do in Iceland so that I’m well prepared before visiting if this happens anytime soon!

 I have tried to put all the amazing things I want to see and do in Iceland in one main list.
-After a lot of research I have shortlisted 10 things.
+After a lot of research, I have shortlisted 10 things.
 I would still probably need a couple of visits to do them all.

 If you didn’t know, Iceland is a North Atlantic island famous for its hot springs, geysers and active volcanoes.
 Lava fields cover much of the land and hot water is pumped from under the ground to supply much of the country’s heating.

 1. NORTHERN LIGHTS